-At Wynndale Primary school, the children will access a modern and futuristic computing education where their learnt skills will enable them to be successful citizens of the 21st Century.
+At Wynndale Primary school, the children will access a modern and relevant computing education where their learnt skills will enable them to be successful citizens of the 21st century.

 Our aim at Wynndale is to:

 - Explore by engaging the children into a safe online experience, where they can engage and evaluate a range of sources.